tiwari85aman/Replication-Lag-Visualizer/README.md

 # Replication-Lag-Visualizer

-A simple cli as well as Web based tool to visualize the replication lag in realtime.
+A simple cli based tool to visualize the replication lag in realtime.

 ## Supported Database:
 - Postgres